chiturca/chiturca/README.md

 💻 A frontend developer who loves to learn and expand her horizons 🌞 🛠️ Recently a frontend bootcamp student on the capstone phase

-📚 Sociology graduate and believes in it 🌟
+📚 Sociology graduate and loves it 🌟
 📞🖥️ Former customer representative

 🎼🎶 Polyphonic choir member